 - make informed decisions about regulatory governmental policies;

 - and identify and discover solutions.

-The Ocean Acidification Literacy Framework is organized around the central question displayed below.
-The seven principles surrounding the central question are not linear and thus may be addressed in whatever sequence makes sense for each individual teacher.
+The Ocean Acidification Literacy Framework is organized around the central question, “How are anthropogenic carbon emissions changing ocean ecosystems, how is this impacting humans and what can be done about it?”
+The seven principles surrounding the central question are not linear and thus may be addressed in any sequence that makes sense for each individual teacher.
 However, for the purpose of organizing the OACC materials, we use them in the following numeric sequence:

 1 – Carbon Cycle